Many of us will spend large amounts of time - and no small amount of money - to make sure our devices are at peak performance for our vaping needs.

 Tanks will get dirtier with use and, if you aren’t willing to put in the effort to keep your vape in good condition, it will only get worse until it stops working entirely.

-Not every last bit of e-liquid vapourises when you take a drag, there’s always some miniscule components left in the tank.
-Over time this residue will build up, filling parts of a tank with a kind of thick, dark-coloured goo.
+Not every last bit of e-liquid vapourises when you take a drag, there’s always a tiny part left in the tank.
+Over time this residue will build up, filling the tank with a kind of thick, dark-coloured goo.

 This residue carries a foul taste and harshness that can ruin even the nicest of e-liquids.
 A clean tank will let you get the full flavour out of your chosen e-liquid, preventing old residue from spoiling the taste of your hit.